 It was yoga.
 I took my first yoga class at 55.
 I felt too much better afterwards that I went back twice a week.
 My hands loosened up, the crackles left my neck, my hips opened up (and slimmed down), and I even touched my toes.
 I began a new career: teaching yoga and practising yoga therapy.
 I opened a school in the sunshine, SKY Yoga.
 It is still there, directed by a wonderful teacher I trained and certified.
 In time I left Florida– it was very hot, expensive, and filling up with houses fewer and fewer people lived in year-round.
 I followed my dream of living in the mountains of North Carolina.
 There I built a house where I couldn’t see my neighbours for the trees.

 More than yoga classes

-At the senior center where I teach, students sometimes say I am an inspiration, that they want to be just like me.
+At the senior centre where I teach, students sometimes say I am an inspiration, that they want to be just like me.
 That is, fit, happy, attractive, and older than I seem.
-For awhile, I was the oldest yoga teacher I knew.
+For a while, I was the oldest yoga teacher I knew.
 I have met a teacher who is my inspiration– she is in her late 90s.
 She is an inspiration.
 I want to be just like her.
 (Google: Tao Porchon-Lynch.)

 Yoga is ageless